Your Guide to Account Planning in B2B Sales

 • More repeat business in the form of cross-selling and up-selling

 • Finding non-competitive new deals before they become competitive

 • Higher retention of important relationships

 Each of these benefits, by themselves, is reason to employ an account-based selling strategy, but when put together, it’s clear why ABS is becoming the paradigm for high-level sales people today.

 Of course, knowing the benefits is one thing.
 Installing and executing an account plan is another thing altogether.
-An account planning template will help you get started.
+An account planning template will help you improve your account planning efforts.

 The Key Elements of An Account Plan